hanish3464/WORD-pytorch/README.md

 # Webtoon Text Detection based on CRAFT(Character-Region Awareness For Text detection)

-'Note : This is Webtoon Text(character) Detector with OpenCV and CRAFT.
+`Note : This is Webtoon Text(character) Detector with OpenCV and CRAFT.
 It's not the final version code.
-I will the refine and update the code over and over again.'
+I will the refine and update the code over and over again.`

 ## Character Region Awareness for Text Detection
 Youngmin Baek, Bado Lee, Dongyoon Han, Sangdoo Yun, Hwalsuk Lee